-With a style that's incredibly eclectic and signature, Graham Alexander's life has been dedicated to performing, composing and producing music from an early age.
-Graham's upbringing brought in an incredibly diverse palette of pop artists from Glenn Miller, Frank Sinatra and American folk music of the early 20th century, to Bob Dylan, The Beatles, Michael Jackson, and 2Pac Shakur.
-Born in a severely depressed post-industrial Camden, N.J., Graham's first guitar was picked from the garbage on account of not being able to afford one on his own.
-From that point, he and music of every kind became inseparable.
+"With a style that is both eclectic and signature, Graham Alexander's life has been dedicated to performing, composing and producing music from an early age.
+Graham's upbringing brought him an incredibly diverse palette of pop artists from Glenn Miller, Frank Sinatra and American folk music of the early 20th century, to Bob Dylan, The Beatles, Michael Jackson, and 2Pac Shakur.
+Born in severely depressed post-industrial Camden, N.J., Graham's first guitar was picked from the garbage on account of not being able to afford one on his own.
+From that point, he and music of every kind became inseparable....

 Having grown up with the birth and progression of the internet (and the vast media availability it granted the world), Graham never saw music as something that needed to be genre-based.
-As a songwriter, he preferred the freedom of writing what struck his mind as interesting at the moment rather than adhering to a trend.
+As a songwriter, he prefers the freedom of writing what strikes his mind as interesting at the moment rather than adhering to a trend.
 This fearless and rebellious attitude towards genre bending pushed him to produce and self release his first album in 2011 to rave reviews (quickly becoming a cult classic).
 Critics and fans alike lauded the album for its neo-retro sensibility coupling irresistibly catchy songs with organic and incredibly detailed production.
 Spotify's top 100 songs chosen by fans playlist even included the first single from the album "Biggest Fan" at #6 in its 2011 list.
-Shortly after, Graham Alexander with his band toured in support of the album, building the brand one set of ears at a time.
+Shortly after, Graham Alexander with his band toured in support of the album, building the Graham Alexander brand one set of ears at a time.